National Executive Board

 Chair-Elect, Learning for Life National Executive Board

 Bray Barnes serves as the Director, National Cybersecurity Institute, Washington, DC, and is the Founder and Principal of Security Evaluation and Solutions Group, LLC that provides three unique Homeland Security cornerstones of service employing industry-wide Best Management Practices.
-Bray Barnes is licensed in New Jersey and Washington, D.C., has more than twenty years experience in the legal profession.
-Prior to Mr. Barnes’ legal career, he served in law enforcement for eleven years, on active duty with the United States Army and served as a Radio Operator during the Vietnam War.
-While working full time as a police officer in New Jersey and while he and his wife, Patty, raised a family, Bray attended school at night for 7 ½ years earning an Associates Degree from Brookdale College, a Bachelors Degree summa cum laude and Masters Degree from the City University of New York, John Jay College of Criminal Justice as well as his Doctorate in Jurisprudence from Seton Hall University School of Law.
+Bray Barnes is licensed in New Jersey and Washington, D.C., has more than twenty years’ experience in the legal profession.
+Prior to his legal career, he served in law enforcement for eleven years, on active duty with the United States Army and served as a Radio Operator during the Vietnam War.
+While working full time as a police officer in New Jersey and while he and his wife, Patty, raised a family, Bray attended night school for 7 ½ years, earning an Associate’s Degree from Brookdale College, a Bachelor’s Degree summa cum laude and Master’s Degree from the City University of New York, John Jay College of Criminal Justice as well as his Doctorate in Jurisprudence from Seton Hall University School of Law.

-Craig has served as the Western Region Area 2 Exploring Chair and is currently a member of the Pikes Peak Council Strategic Planning Committee and serves as a Unit Commissioner and District Service Team Member.
+Craig formally served as the Western Region Area 2 Exploring Chair and is currently a member of the Pathway to the Rockies Council, in Colorado Springs CO, where he serves as a Unit Commissioner and District Service Team Member.
+He is also the Exploring Chair on the National Commissioner Service Team.
 Over the years he has earned several awards for his service, including Silver Beaver Award, District Award of Merit, two Distinguished Commissioner Awards as well as the Department of Defense Military Outstanding Volunteer Service Medal.
 He has completed Wood Badge, staffed seven Wood Badge courses, and ultimately served as Wood Badge Course Director.
 Craig is an Order of the Arrow Brotherhood member.
 Professionally, Craig has over 49 years of experience within the Department of Defense systems engineering, logistics, and management.
 After 30 years of service to his country, he retired from the United States Air Force as a Colonel in 1998.
-After 19 years as a defense contractor, he recently retired as the Deputy Chief Engineer for Engility Corporation’s Global Position System (GPS) Systems Engineering & Integration Program.
+After 19 years as a defense contractor, he retired in 2017 as the Deputy Chief Engineer for Engility Corporation’s Global Position System (GPS) Systems Engineering & Integration Program.

 Dr. Helen Stiff-Williams